Augusta02/assessment_meritinc/README.md

 of annotation at scale is expensive and time consuming, also prone to errors, lastly very impractical to organisation working with large geographhic datasets.

 ## Using Sparse Point Labels to train Semantic Segementation
-Our script explores an alternative method of completing this annotation task, train our model using sparse point labels, where a human annotator provides a small number of points from the pixels.
+The script explores an alternative method of completing this annotation task, train our model using sparse point labels, where a human annotator provides a small number of points from the pixels.
 How much can our model learn to segment an entire image from a handful of labelled pixels, How much performance is lost compared to full dense supervision